scoder/lupa/README.txt

 * separate Lua runtime states through a ``LuaRuntime`` class

+* frees the GIL and supports threading when calling into Lua

 * supports Python 2.x and 3.x, potentially starting with Python 2.3
   (currently untested)

 * written for LuaJIT2, as opposed to the Lua interpreter (tested with LuaJIT 2.0.0-beta4)

-* much easier to extend as it is written in Cython, not C
+* much easier to hack on and extend as it is written in Cython, not C

 .. _LunaticPython: http://labix.org/lunatic-python